Yurati/Projekt_ATtiny13/README.md

 # Projekt_ATtiny13
 Emulator of microcontroller ATtiny13.
-It reads a given program in Assembler and changes it's registers states accordingly.
+It reads a given program in .hex and changes it's registers states accordingly.
 It prints currently executed commands in system console.

 ## Description